Małgorzata Grec

-Małgorzata Grec (born 11 September 1999) is a Polish professional footballer who plays as a defender for Women's Super League 2 club Newcastle United.
+Małgorzata Grec (born 11 September 1999) is a Polish professional footballer who plays as a defender for Ekstraliga club Górnik Łęczna.

 Club career

 Grec's senior career started for Ekstraliga club KŚ AZS Wrocław.
 In 2018, she moved to fellow Ekstraliga side Górnik Łęczna.
 In 2021, Grec joined Austrian side SKN St. Pölten.
 After winning the domestic double during the 2021–22 season, in July 2022 Grec signed with French club Dijon.

 On 30 July 2025, Grec signed for English second tier club Newcastle United.
+In July 2026, the club announced that she had left the club by mutual consent.

+On 7 August 2026, Grec rejoined her former club Górnik Łęczna.

 International career

 Grec capped for the Poland national team at senior level during the UEFA Women's Euro 2022 qualifying.